 The Curriculum

-• Ear-training first!
-With the use of daily listening to the recorded Suzuki repertoire (purchase CD or download digital Hilary Hahn Suzuki recordings for listening over the summer and school year)
+Ear-training first: Daily listening to recorded Suzuki repertoire (purchase the CD or download the digital Hilary Hahn Suzuki recordings for listening over the summer and school year).

-• Solid foundation in proper form and technique
+Solid foundation in technique: Focuses on proper form and technique from the start.

 The Violin Schedule